0atman/noboilerplate/scripts/12-webgl-rust-wasm.md

 ---

-# Real apps inside web browser
+# Real Apps Inside Web Browser

 ---

-## fastest web code is wasm
+## Fastest Web Code is Wasm

-## fastest web ui is webgl
+## Fastest Web Ui is Webgl

-## fastest storage is on the user's computer
+## Fastest Storage is on the User's Computer

 ---

-## You are unconstrained by the speed of javascript
+## You Are Unconstrained by the Speed of Javascript

-## you are unconstrained by learning the subtleties of the browser
+## You Are Unconstrained by Learning the Subtleties of the Browser

-## you are unconstrained by posting user date across the internet
+## You Are Unconstrained by Posting User Date Across the Internet

 ---

 ---

-# figma example
+# Figma Example

 ---

-# egui
+# Egui

 ---

-# brackets-terminal
+# Brackets-terminal

 ---

-# Bevy engine
+# Bevy Engine

 ---

 > "Think about the ideal way to write a web app.
   Write the code to make it happen.”